-The new building reflects the basic district context and sufficient character-defining elements to be sensitive to and in keeping with the Secretary of the Interiors Standards.
+The aesthetics of the whole project as proposed has been enhanced with an upgrade to the existing College to and in keeping with the Secretary of the Interiors Standards for Rehabilitation.
 Also the design satisfies current zoning requirements, density needs.
 This project is recommended for approval based on our evaluation.